 My dad had laughing blue eyes.
 We shared many amazing times together in his last years.
-One day, while asking him a mundane question, he turned to look at me with serious “blues” and said, “we have merged, we are one, you can think for me from now on.”
+One day, while asking him a question, he turned to look at me with serious “blues” and said, “we have merged, we are one, you can think for me from now on.”
 This Zen moment: poignant, sad, and joyful all at the same time was a monumental gift, a shift.
-I paused in silent reflection and launched into deep breathing techniques to help prepare for what was ahead….Así es La Vida
+I paused in reflection and launched into deep, slow breathing to help prepare for what was ahead….Así es La Vida

 A few years down the road, on the other side of the country, we received a different kind of gift, one that came with invisible strings.
 A mid-century modern house, the history of two lives, two careers, an anthropologist and an architect.
 Their passion for each other, their pets and nature was evident throughout the home.
 I discovered why we were chosen to steward their legacy from a yellow legal pad on the side of my uncle’s bed.
-So many questions remain that can never be answered….once again the responsibility that is a part of the gift…breathe...C’est La Vie
+In brief, he hoped we would preserve and restore his beloved home.
+So many questions will remain unanswered and….once again the responsibility that is a part of a gift…breathe...C’est La Vie

 The bones of this interesting home are solid, strong, and impressive.
 I have photos of my uncle in the mid to late 1960’s hunkered down in his few acres of timbers (a reference to woods in Iowa speak), plotting how and where to place his home.
 He removed only one tree throughout the build (he certainly would not have called his woods “timber” because it implies the potential to cut).
 The structure hugs and leans into the curves of the land.
 Approaching down the long steep lane you see virtually a giant, redwood rectangle.
 When you enter your eyes are drawn to angles, levels (4), light, space, and glass.
 The dynamic art of nature, trees and sky, completing the mood.
 The extensive walls of glass is a Mies van der Rohe way of extending the sight lines beyond the interior (ie Farnsworth House).
 To me, this home embodies the complexity of thought reduced to the simplicity of lines.